Chemicals & dangerous goods freight and shipping

 What do I do if my freight cargo includes dangerous goods?

-If your cargo is a limited quantity of dangerous or hazardous goods, then you will not need to make a declaration before you travel.
-The maximum weights of limited quantities will vary for different types of goods, but you can find out the weight limits in official publications.
+If your dangerous goods cargo is being transported in Limited Quantities (see ADR Chapter 3.4), there is no need to make a declaration at Check-in.
+The maximum weights of limited quantities will vary for different types of goods but these can be checked in the ADR Regulations.

-For all other dangerous goods shipments, you will need to make a dangerous goods declaration.
+For all other dangerous goods consignments, you will need to make a dangerous goods declaration.

 Which goods are banned?

-You will find a list of prohibited items in our terms and conditions.
+You will find a list of prohibited items in our dangerous goods policy guide.

-Does an empty tanker qualify as a limited quantity?
+Does an empty tanker qualify as dangerous goods?